Oakdean Cottages are so cosy and relaxing, you might not want to get up and get out.

 Due to Covid-19 we strongly advise checking all venue websites for up to date information.

 Billy Bobs combines an ice cream parlour with a 50s American diner and amazing play adventures.
-We can recommend the Iowa Farm Boy breakfast before the kids tackle the play barn's rope swings and racing slides.
+We recommend the Iowa Farm Boy breakfast before the kids tackle the play barn's rope swings and slides.

 The East Lancashire Railway takes you back through time in a celebration of steam.
 Plan a heritage day out, taste the Ale Trail or experience the famous Flying Scotsman.
-Great fun for children, parents and grandparents!

 Give the little ones their first rollercoaster thrill; Gullivers Theme Parks are designed especially for families.
 Enjoy rides, shows and attractions that are perfect for children aged 2-13.
-You're never too small for a big adventure!

 Here are a few of our favourite local pubs and restaurants.

-Right on the banks of the River Ribble and with welcoming open fires inside, The Aspinall Arms attracts just as many locals as it does visiting walkers, cyclists and anglers - which is truly the sign of a good pub.
+Right on the banks of the River Ribble and with welcoming open fires inside, The Aspinall Arms attracts just as many locals as it does visiting walkers, cyclists and anglers - truly the sign of a good pub.

 Nestling quietly in the village of Old Langho, the Black Bull pub is a little gem – small, intimate, with considerable character and charm.
 It’s welcoming and child friendly, while also offering great food.

 Located in the picturesque village of Hurst Green, The Shireburn Arms is a 17th Century hostelry offering stunning views, delicious meals and a warm welcome.
-Food here is locally sourced and lovingly served.
+Food is locally sourced and lovingly served.